Legoless/Alpha/README.md

 # Alpha

 Alpha is the next generation debugging tool for iOS applications.
-It first started as an unofficial fork from FLEX (Flipboard Explorer).
+It started as an unofficial fork from FLEX (Flipboard Explorer), but continued to be actively developed and adding features.

 **This is an unofficial fork from the amazing Flipboard guys.
 It is a big rewrite of FLEX architecture, making it completely extensible.**